-In this talk from TEDYouth 2011, electrical engineer Leah Buechley describes how she and her team at the MIT Media Lab often feel bored by the slow, expensive process of designing circuit boards, that almost always come out looking the same.
+Instead of coloring with regular crayons, imagine a drawing session with special paper and pens that let you create light-up circuits out of doodles.
+And instead of old-fashioned construction paper cut-outs, imagine creating pop-up books with working lights.
+In this talk from TEDYouth 2011, electrical engineer Leah Buechley describes how she and her team at the MIT Media Lab often feel bored by the process of designing circuit boards, that almost always come out looking the same.
 Their idea?
 To make designing electronics more like child’s play.
-In this talk, Buechley shares two projects that make this concept a reality, showing how drawn squiggles can be connected into a playable musical instrument, and how a cut-out cityscape can glow and twinkle like a real skyline.
+In this talk, Buechley shares two especially fun projects, showing how drawn squiggles can become a playable musical instrument, and how a cut-out cityscape can glow and twinkle like a real skyline.

 Ayah Bdeir: Building blocks that blink, beep and teach

 TED Fellow Ayah Bdeir introduced us to the next generation of LEGOs at TED2012.
 Called littleBits, these interchangeable blocks contain transistors that let kids build projects that buzz, blink, dim, pulse and sense — all while learning about programming at the same time.
 Since her talk, littleBits have gone on to be featured in the windows of MoMA Design Stores and, just weeks after Hurricane Sandy left downtown Manhattan without electricity, Bdeir held a workshop for kids called “Why did the lights go out?”
 Bdeir tells the TED Blog, “LittleBits’ mission is to make people understand electronics and electricity in a world that is governed by it.”